Federated Learning from Small Datasets: Theoretical guarantees

 where the probability is over the random draws of local datasets.
-This implies that the iterated Radon point only improves over the local models if $\delta < r^{-1}$.
-Consequently, local models need to achieve a minimum quality for the federated learning system to converge. \begin{corollary} Given a model space $\modelspace$ with Radon number $r\in\NN$, convex risk $\risk$, and a learning algorithm $\algo$ with sample size $\samplesize(\epsilon,\delta)$.
+That is, the probability that the aggregate $\radonpoint_h$ is bad is doubly-exponentially smaller than the probability that a local model is bad.
+Note that in PAC-learning, the error bound and the probability of the bound to hold are typically linked, so that improving one can be translated to improving the other~\citep{von2011statistical}.
+Eq.~\ref{eq:radonPointImprovement} implies that the iterated Radon point only improves the guarantee on the confidence compared to that for local models if $\delta < r^{-1}$, i.e. $\prob{\risk(\radonpoint_h)>\epsilon}\leq\left(r\prob{\risk(\model_i)>\epsilon}\right)^{2^h} < \left(r\delta\right)^{2^h}<1$ only holds for $r\delta < 1$.
+Consequently, local models need to achieve a minimum quality for the federated learning system to improve model quality. \begin{corollary} Let $\modelspace$ be a model space with Radon number $r\in\NN$, $\risk$ a convex risk, and $\algo$ a learning algorithm with sample size $\samplesize_0(\epsilon,\delta)$.
 Given $\epsilon>0$ and any $h\in\NN$, if local datasets $D_1,\dots,D_m$ with $m\geq r^h$ are smaller than $\samplesize_0(\epsilon,r^{-1})$, then federated learning using the Radon point does not improve model quality in terms of $(\epsilon,\delta)$-guarantees. \end{corollary} In other words, when using aggregation by Radon points alone, an improvement in terms of $(\epsilon,\delta)$-guarantees is strongly dependent on large enough local datasets.
 Furthermore, given $\delta>r^{-1}$, the guarantee can become arbitrarily bad by increasing the number of aggregation rounds.

-\tikzexternalenable Federated Daisy-Chaining as given in Algo.~\ref{alg:feddc} permutes local models at random, which is in theory equivalent to permuting local datasets.
-This way, the amount of data visible to each model is increased.
-Since the permutation is drawn at random, the minimum amount of distinct local samples observed by each model can be given with high probability. \begin{lemma} Given $\delta\in (0,1]$, $m\in\NN$ clients, and $k\in [m]$, if Algorithm~\ref{alg:feddc} with daisy chaining period $d\in\NN$ is run for $T\in\NN$ rounds with

-then each local model has seen at least $k$ distinct datasets with probability $1-\delta$. \end{lemma} \begin{proof} For $m$ clients with $m$ local datasets, the chance of a client $i$ to not see dataset $j$ after $\tau$ many permutations is $\left(\frac{m-1}{m}\right)^\tau$.
-The probability that each of the $m$ clients is not seeing $m-k+1$ other datasets is hence

-and corresponds to the probability of each client seeing less than $k$ distinct other datasets.
-The probability of all clients seeing at least $k$ distinct datasets is hence at least